 In his mission instructions to the twelve apostles, Jesus has just warned them of the difficulties of gospel ministry.
 He now outlines some of the characteristics of discipleship.
 A disciple of the cross will always acknowledge Jesus, will accept the cost of discipleship and will give preference to the gospel over the world

 v34-36.
 Jesus often claimed that his coming would bring division rather than peace.
 He is the Prince of Peace, but in a sinful world, divine peace prompts violence; the darkness reacts to the light.
 Here Jesus uses the language of Micah to describe the division caused by the gospel.
 Disciples are aligned with the prophets who suffered under King Ahaz.
-With Jesus' coming as messiah, his disciples cannot expect anything less.
+Jesus suffered as messiah and his disciples cannot expect anything less.
 Although in the liberal West believers do not face great hostility, families are still divided, believers are still ostracized.
-Even worse, there are still totalitarian regimes where believers suffer untold persecution.
+Even worse, there remain totalitarian regimes where believers suffer untold persecution.

 v37-39.
-A disciple's love for Jesus (in the sense of commitment or allegiance) must stand above their love for their family.
+A disciple's love for Jesus (in the sense of commitment or allegiance) must stand above their love of family.
 In rabbinic literature, a disciple's personal interest, eg. family, can stand above the demands of their master, but Jesus sticks with his usual absolutism and demands complete allegiance.
 Pushing further with his hard sayings, Jesus uses the image of crucifixion to illustrate the ideal of self-sacrifice.
 The ideal of discipleship entails denial of self, even denial of ones very life.
 Jesus cuts even more deeply with the statement that when a disciple lives to preserve their life, in the sense of living for themselves rather than submitting to Christ, then they lose it in the age to come.
 The parallel hard sayings in Luke 14:25-35 places Jesus' absolutism within the context of justification.
 Even the disciple is a sinner, totally unable to live the "righteousness that exceeds that of the Scribes and Pharisees."
 Thankfully, the person "who will eat at the feast in the kingdom of God" is the outcast who accepts the master's invitation, 14:15-24.
 Matthew, on the other hand, establishes the principle of justification in the Sermon on the Mount and expects his readers to apply the principle in the other teaching sections.
 It is those who "hunger and thirst for righteousness" who are "filled".
-So, as we look with dismay at the ideal of cross-bearing discipleship, we must remind ourselves again that only one person has truly gone the way of total denial unto death, and thankfully that cross-bearing denial was for us.
-When we lose our life in him, in his cross, we find it.

 In our passage for study Matthew gives us three qualities of discipleship: